 Financial Aid: Student Loans

-All loans steps should be complete by July 1 before each fall-spring academic year and by January 1 for spring only.
-You must re-apply for Federal Direct PLUS and private loans each year or term.
-Federal Direct Stafford and Perkins loans (with the exception of summer and winter eligibility) normally are required one-time while at SAIC.
-For further details on loan steps and deadlines visit the SAIC Loan Instructions web page.
+Loan Application Deadlines and General Details—All loans steps should be completed by July 1 before each fall-spring (traditional academic year) and by January 1 for spring only (one semester only).
+Borrowers must re-apply for Federal Direct PLUS and private loans each year or term that the loan is desired.
+Per federal law, all federal loans must be certified by the last day of the semester that the student is enrolled, so borrowers are asked to complete all federal loans steps at least five business days before the last day of the student's enrolled term for processing purposes.
+Federal Direct Stafford and Perkins loans (with the exception of summer and winter Federal Perkins eligibility) normally are required one-time while at SAIC.
+For further details on loan steps and deadlines visit the SAIC Loan Instructions.

 Here are some of the student loan options available to you as an SAIC student.

 This program provides low-interest (5 percent) educational loans to students.
 Recipients must sign a Federal Perkins promissory note for the loan and complete a Federal Perkins loan online entrance counseling session by the third week of classes.

 Funds are credited directly to the student's account.
 While students are in school on at least a half-time basis, the loan is interest free.
 Interest charges and repayment of the loan begin at the conclusion of a nine-month grace period.
 For more information visit the US Department of Education website.

 To be eligible, students must demonstrate financial need on their FAFSA form.
 Priority is given to exceptional-need students.

 Variable, up to $8,000 per year based on available federal funding and institutional awarding policies.
 Repayment begins after the student ceases to be enrolled at least half time.